prezi/logbox/README.md

 #Logbox

-Logbox is an efficient hadoop-based tool for tidying up huge amount of unstructured logs.
+Logbox is an efficient Hadoop-based tool for tidying up huge amounts of unstructured logs.
-With logbox your logs lines can be reshaped and stored into several output locations within a single execution.
+With Logbox your logs lines can be reshaped and stored into several output locations within a single execution.

 ## What, exactly?

-Imagine you have a huge unstructured log file at *s3://example-logs/example-2013-10-22_00000.lzo* a chuck of which looks like this:
+Imagine you have a huge unstructured log file at *s3://example-logs/example-2013-10-22_00000.lzo* a chunck of which looks like this:

 ```
 2013-10-22 12:12:12 app321 registration userid=12345 source=direct